 As we walked up to the start Janek asked “what’s our strategy?” this took me by surprise.
 My usual race strategy is “leg it and adjust”.
 I considered the question, these things need to be considered more when you are racing as a pair.
 Janek suggested that we start at the back away from the mayhem and see how we go.
 Agreed.

 We were off.
 The combination of running through forest and over rocks into sea swimming was brilliant.
 I loved the transition between running/swimming and swimming/running, it felt primal.
-During the first hour of the race I experienced some abdominal discomfort due to my earlier performance at the buffet, this is not uncommon for me during a race.
-I normally find a rhythm after lots of burping and strange breathing patterns.
+During the first hour of the race I experienced some abdominal discomfort due to my earlier performance at the buffet.

 Half way in and we were feeling strong.
 We were overtaking people on the running sections and I noticed we were particularly quick in transitions.
 Two thirds of the way in at a drinks station someone shouted “you’re only 25 minutes behind the leaders”.
 We were shocked.
 We stepped it up a gear and started to overtake even more people running through the woods.

 Then we started to slow.
 It was this point, in the last third of a race, this is the point were all that training pays off.
 For us there was no pay back.
-We weren’t in credit, in fact we were now in debt.
-Janek was in particular trouble, I suspent the full length 3mm neoprene on his legs took its toll.
+We weren’t in credit, we were in debt.
+Janek was in particular trouble, I suspect the full length 3mm neoprene on his legs took its toll.
 In the end we finished 38th out of 120.
-Satisfactory.

 More importantly, despite finishing 38th, we somehow managed to be first into the post-race buffet.
 Impressed?
 I was.